Best Local Columnist

 Best Local Sports Radio Personality

-TV Sports Anchor Finalists: Chris Porter, Sam Kouvaris
+TV Sports Anchor Favorites: Chris Porter, Sam Kouvaris

-Sports Radio Anchor Finalists: Brent Martineau, Brian Sexton
+Sports Radio Anchor Favorites: Brent Martineau, Brian Sexton

 One might think that 30 years in the biz would mellow a person out.
 One would be wrong if they’re thinking of Dan Hicken, who is our readers’ fave sports commentator, whether he be on the picture screen at Action News Jax or over the airwaves on 1010XL or 92.5 FM.
 And—trust us—it’s not his singing voice that the Googans love.
 Make no mistake, however, Hicken may be knee-slapping hilarious with a voice only a mother could love, but he knows sports like Hugh Hefner knew babes: inside and out.